T Khun Myat

+of Assembly of the Union and Speaker of the House of Representatives.

 Background

 T Khun Myat is an ethnic Kachin and a descendant of a prominent Kachin traditional ruling Duwa family, the "T" at the beginning of his name comes from his family clan name Tangbau.
 He is a Christian.

 Career

 T Khun Myat served as the legal director at the Office of the Attorney General as well as the leader of People's Militia Forces in Kutkai Township under the control of Burmese Army between 1990 and 2010.
 He was involved in the commission drafting the constitution in 2007 and the commission of 2008 Myanmar constitutional referendum.
 He also served as the executive member of Union Solidarity and Development Party for northern Shan State.

 He was elected as a member of the Pyithu Hluttaw in the 2010 general elections for the Shan State constituency of Kutkai.

 He was also chair of the Committee on Bills in the Lower House (2011–16), a body tasked with drafting new legislation and amending or repealing laws considered out of date.

 Along with the other allies of Shwe Mann, T Khun Myatt was sacked from the Union Solidarity and Development Party.

 Following the resignation of Win Myint as speaker of the House of Representatives, T Khun Myatt was elected by the Pyithu Hluttaw as the next speaker.
 He was sworn in on 22 March 2018.
 Although many state- and union-level politicians, including Aung San Suu Kyi and Win Myint, were placed under house arrest during the 2021 Myanmar coup d'état on 1 February, T Khun Myat remained in his office under the Constitution of Myanmar.
-He attended the meeting of National Defence and Security Council which was hold on 31 January 2022.That meeting extended the State of Emergency to next (6) months.
+He attended the meeting of National Defence and Security Council which was hold on 31 January 2022.
+That meeting extended the State of Emergency to next (6) months.

 In January 2023, T Khun Myat was awarded the civilian title of Thiri Pyanchi by the military junta.